 Formatting is key when it comes to audience engagement—produce content that’s the wrong length or format and your audience will lose interest.
 Understand what your prospects and customers are most likely to engage with by asking questions like these:

 - What type of content are you most likely to engage with?

 - What type of content do you never engage with?

 - In terms of being the most memorable, what types of content stick with you the longest?

 - What’s your preferred way to consume content?

 To reach the right audience with this type of survey, reach out to those who subscribe to your mailing list, visit your blog, or buy your products.
 Ask questions in the form of a multi-question survey or ask one at a time in the sidebar of your business website.
 Remember to get creative!

 For a more in-depth look at how you can use customer data to improve your content strategy, check out the following article: Content Mapping for Marketing Success.

-Final Thoughts on Using Customer Surveys to Reach Business Goals
+Final Thoughts on Using Customer Surveys

 In a competitive landscape, surveys can provide you with the data you need to stay ahead of your competitors.
 If you’ve never created a survey before, don’t worry!
 There are plenty of online survey tools available, such as Google Forms and Survey Monkey.
 Start with one of the available templates and customize it to your liking.